jeanpierobom/jeanpierobom.github.io/_posts/2018-01-14-project-b-introduction.md

 #### Gameplay

-The idea of the game is that the player controls a guy who is supposed to run away from some zombies, while jumping to avoid some obstacles.
+The idea of the game is that the player controls a guy who is supposed to run and jump to avoid obstacles like zombies and furniture.

 #### Deliverables